-Emily Ingram has some superb advice in this series on how to build your own Wordpress portfolio (it's applicable to any portfolio, really).
+Emily Ingram had some superb advice on her site on how to build your own Wordpress portfolio (it's applicable to any portfolio, really).

 I think a good rule of thumb is to keep things simple and try to eliminate any extra clicks for users.
 In other words: If you can put a good amount of your clips all on one page and still make it look simple, do it.
 Know how annoying it is to go to a newspaper’s Web site and have to load an entirely new page for each photo in a 50-photo slideshow?
 It’s the same concept.

-If possible, try to include subheadings as well as the article title with each piece of work that you add - just as with a real article, they dramatically increase the chances of someone reading on.
+If possible, try to include subheadings as well as the article title with each writing sample that you add - just as with a real article, they dramatically increase the chances of someone reading on.
 And, as already mentioned, if you're able to use pictures it can make a real difference.

 In the case of an author portfolio rather than a journalist one, consider using shorter excerpts rather than full chapters.
 It can be overwhelming for readers to be faced with dense chapters to navigate so offering the option of something shorter is normally appreciated.

 If you're building an academic portfolio, make sure that you're meeting the requirements of whichever institution you're applying to.
 Critically, make sure that you've chosen a sufficient variety of papers - don't submit one with three or four with a very similar structure.
 There may also be restrictions on how many papers you can submit from any one course.

 Most writers include some sort of overview in their portfolio to provide context.
 It's up to you to make this as long or as short as you want - I've seen people including a full CV or just a few lines of text to explain who they are.